Everyone would like to write well, but not everyone is willing to put in the work.

-“The only way to learn to write is to force yourself to produce a certain number of words on a regular basis.” ― William Zinsser
+“The only way to learn to write is to force yourself to produce a certain number of words regularly.” ― William Zinsser

-1. Writing is a craft.
-You need to sit down every day and practice your craft
+1. You need to sit down every day and practice the craft of writing

 “The scariest moment is always just before you start.” – Stephen King